 Mitch Alexander: One of the reasons I wanted to explore orcs is because they're almost always the outsiders.
 The language used to describe them, their physiology, their culture, their relationships is constructed to emphasize how inhuman, how other they are.
 But a lot of those traits are most strongly connected with members of marginalized groups.

 Race is the most obvious one.
-Fantasy tends to be built around some kind of racial categorisation system: human, elf, orc, dwarf.
+Fantasy tends to be built around some kind of racial categorization system: human, elf, orc, dwarf.
 Often you'll find orcs are unthinkingly given traits that are harrowingly similar to real-world ideas rooted in racism.
-You'll also find ableism, misogyny, homophobia, cissexism, and classism presented in one big bundle that's justified because orcs are "inherently evil".
+You'll also find ableism, misogyny, homophobia, cissexism, and classism presented in one big bundle that's justified because orcs are "inherently evil."
 It's an uncomfortable connotation for the folk that share similar traits.

 To be honest, I never really considered orcs so much, but I suppose that's true.

 It's extremely loaded and can't just be dismissed by saying, "It's just fantasy, it's meaningless."
 For a lot of people, it's easier to identify with the monster of a story than the hero we're supposed to root for.
 The hero often brings with them a kind of entitlement due to their ability, their independence, their legal/moral/religious prerogative, their race, their class.
 That tends to cause trouble rather than reduce or solve it.

 A lot of the scenarios in the game do touch on the personal and the political.
 You find out, for example, that one of the orcs has problems with mental illness which caused him to believe he was inherently, unfixably weak, and how he deals with that.
 That's both me wanting to show mental illness isn't a hyperbolic and grim, but something that happens to people we should be able to talk about.
 Also it touches on my own experiences with mental illness too so maybe I'm a little less afraid of talking to people about it as well.